vreabernardo/Thin-Ice/README.md

 Recreate the nostalgic Thin Ice Game from Club Penguin in Python using the Pygame framework.
 The current version offers a playable experience up to level 13.
 However, there are exciting features and improvements still in the pipeline.

+## How to Play

+1. **Movement:**
+   - Use the arrow keys (UP, DOWN, LEFT, RIGHT) to navigate the player through the maze.

+3. **Level Navigation:**
+   - Press "N" to advance to the next level (cheat).
+   - Press "B" to go back to the previous level (cheat).

+4. **Game Reset:**
+   - Press "R" to reset the current game.

+5. **Special Actions:**
+   - Pick up treasures to earn points.
+   - Unlock doors by picking up the golden key and approaching the keyhole.
+   - Pass over floor tiles to break them and earn points.
+   - Earn bonus points when all floor tiles are destroyed.

+6. **Objective:**
+   - Reach the target location to advance to the next level.
+   - Solve each level by strategically navigating the ice maze.

 ## To-Do List

 - Add the sound effects from the original game.